FACT CHECK: Where Roy Moore's Voter Fraud Claims Fall Flat

 The first thing that one may wonder is why Moore didn't take a polygraph before Election Day instead of after.

-In an interview on CNN Thursday, even Moore spokeswoman Janet Porter conceded that may have been more effective.
+In an interview on CNN Thursday, even Moore spokeswoman Janet Porter conceded that might have been more effective.
 Moore included his own affidavit saying he passed the polygraph, noting: "As I had expected, the results of the examination reflected that I did not know, nor had I ever had any sexual contact with any of these individuals."

 There is no report provided from the polygraph administrator, no notes about how questions were asked or even who conducted it.
-There is much debate on how accurate polygraph tests can be, anyway, and they aren't admissible in court in most instances.
+There is much debate over accurate polygraph tests can be, anyway, and they aren't admissible in court in most instances.

 They can often produce inaccurate results, as NPR reported in 2007:

 "Herein lies the rub.
 While the polygraph can show when someone gets anxious, it can't say definitively what is triggering their anxiety.
-Critics of the machine say it is as much about intimidation as it is about not telling the truth.
+Critics of the machine say it is as much about intimidation as it is about not telling the truth."

 In 2003, the National Academy of Sciences decided to put the machine to the test.
-Its conclusion: when the polygraph was used to investigate a specific incident, it performed "well above chance though well below perfection."
+Its conclusion: When the polygraph was used to investigate a specific incident, it performed "well above chance though well below perfection."

 It was hardly a ringing endorsement.
 The problem, the academy's report said, was that while the physical manifestations often associated with lying could be measured by the polygraph, the very same problems — increased heart rate, skyrocketing blood pressure and sweaty palms — could happen in the absence of a lie as well.

-In any case, none of these are evidence of fraud, but perhaps not surprising that Moore is trying this.
+In any case, none of these are evidence of fraud, but it is perhaps not surprising that Moore is trying this.
 After all, it's ripped right from Trump's playbook.
 Trump claims voter fraud caused him to lose the popular vote — by 3 million votes — with no evidence.
 So, what's claiming 20,000?

-Note: A previous version of this story incorrectly gave Richard Charnin's last name as Charmin.